procf/getting-started/README.md

 Once you have access, you can make a new repository by going to the [PRO-CF main page](https://github.com/procf) and clicking the green "New" button.

 We recommend selecting a template (such as the general-template) to make sure you get all the administrative files you need in your repository.
-Individuals and teams may also set up their own templates for you to choose from.
-More details about the general template are [available here](https://github.com/procf/general-template) (internal only).
+Individuals and teams may also set up their own templates for you to choose from.<br>
+More details about the general-template are [available here](https://github.com/procf/general-template) (internal only).

 **Remember** Github limits the size of files you can upload, so you should only put code, documentation, and small (recommended <50MB and max 2GB) data files on github.
 All larger data, visualization, and analysis files should be stored on the /work directory on Discovery.